|Mr Ng Wuay Boon (HOD Science)||Mrs Reena Llyod (LH Science)|

 - Sec 1: Clean energy and the science of designing a solar car

 - Sec 2: Water testing and water robot

-Thinking HATS Programme
+Thinking HATS (High Ability Talent in Science) Programme

-The programme is developed based on the E2K (Singapore) Science curriculum in collaboration with Gifted Education Branch (GEB), MOE to stretch the ability of our high achievers in Science.
+This talent development programme is developed based on the E2K (Singapore) Science curriculum in collaboration with Gifted Education Branch (GEB), MOE to stretch the ability of our high achievers in Science.

 The programme aims to:

 - encourage creative and critical thinking,